 - Other Procedures: Some treatments have involved boring holes into the fibroid with laser fibers, freezing probes (cryosurgery), and other destructive techniques that do not actually remove the tissue but try to destroy it in place.

 Complications uterine fibroid surgery

-It might seem very appealing to a woman to just have the uterus removed, however, as with any surgery, complications can include a risk (though extremely low) of dying from anesthesia.
+It might seem very appealing to a woman to just have the uterus removed, however, as with any surgery, complications can include a risk (though extremely low) of dying or having complications from the general anesthesia.
 There are also risks of bleeding and infection, although these risks are fairly low.
 However, a hysterectomy is actually a more significant procedure than many women realize in that it does require substantial recovery time.

 Viewers share their comments

 - Submit »

 Get the latest treatment options.